auth0/docs/articles/logs/streams/azure-event-grid.md

 1. Navigate to Logs > Streams.
 2. Click + Create Stream.
 3. Select Azure Event Grid and enter a unique name for your new stream.
-4. Create the event source by providing your Subscription ID, Azure Region and a Resource Group.
+4. Create the event source by providing your Azure Subscription ID, Azure Region and a Resource Group name.
 5. Click Save.

-Go to Azure to complete the final steps of the integration.
+Go to the Azure Portal to complete the final steps of the integration.

 ## Set up an event handler